DrDataScience-dentist/Automated-Diagnosis-of-TMJ-Osteoarthritis-Using-YOLO-BASED-DEEP-LEARNING-ALGORITHM/README.md

 ![Screenshot 2024-08-26 215748](https://github.com/user-attachments/assets/00914ac6-ed36-44ee-acf0-1c3ac952b80a)

-# **Download ipynb file above and upload in kaggle notebook and runn all the cell for training**
+# **Download ipynb file above and upload in kaggle notebook and run all the cell for training**
   ---